Relief fund, child care program created to ease virus impact

 DENVER (AP) — A relief fund and child care program has been created for Colorado residents facing challenges from the coronavirus, Gov. Jared Polis announced Wednesday.

-Polis also said it’s unlikely that many public school districts will stay open or hat ones that have been closed would reopen this school year.
-To date, the state is allowing individual districts to decide whether to stay open but distance learning is being encouraged.
+Polis also said it’s unlikely that many public school districts will stay open or the ones that have been closed would reopen this school year.
+To date, the state is allowing individual districts to decide whether to stay open, but distance learning is being encouraged.
 Denver and some other districts have suspended classes.

 The state human services department and Office of Early Childhood are coordinating efforts to create an emergency childcare system to help an estimated 80,000 first responders, healthcare workers and others whose jobs are essential during the pandemic and who have young children.